dwyl/email/README.md

 so others can _learn_ from it.

-If you find this interesting or useful, please ⭐️the repository on GitHub!
+If you find this interesting or useful, please ⭐️the repository on GitHub! <br />
 If you have any feedback/questions, please [open an issue](https://github.com/dwyl/email/issues)